pandas-dev/pandas/doc/source/timeseries.rst

    dft['2013-1':'2013-2-28 00:00:00']

-We are stopping on the included end-point as its part of the index
+We are stopping on the included end-point as it is part of the index

 .. ipython:: python